tmobile/magentaA11y/_checklist-native/date-time-picker.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 #### Announcement examples
-- "Birthday, button, activate to choose type, actions available"
+- For button that opens time/date picker: "Birthday, button, activate to choose type, actions available"
-- "November, picker item, adjustable"
+- Value is announced along with role when picker opens: "November, picker item, adjustable"
 - Announcement for disabled state is "dimmed"

 ## Android